rapidsai/cloud-ml-examples/azure/notebooks/kubernetes/Detailed_setup_guide.md

 # [Detailed Guide to use Dask on Azure Kubernetes Service (AKS)](#anchor-start)

-For all the next steps, we will be using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), however the same can be achieved through the Azure GUI Portal.
+For all the next steps, we will be using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), however the same can be achieved through the [Azure Portal](https://portal.azure.com/#home).

 ### [Step 0: Install and authenticate with Azure CLI](#anchor-install-azurecli)
 - Install the `az` cli using
     ```
     curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
     ````
-    in the computer from where you will be running everythning from.
-Get rid of the `sudo` if you are running things from inside a container.
+    on the computer from where you will be running these examples from.
+You can remove the `sudo` if running inside a Docker container.

-- Once `az` is installed, make sure you you configure the local `az` cli to work with your Azure credentials, do `az login` and authenticate from Microsoft's website.
+- Once `az` is installed, make sure you configure the local `az` cli to work with your Azure credentials, run `az login` and authenticate from Microsoft's website.

 - For more details follow the steps [Here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).